ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/data_reduction/htstream.md

       -z [ --unmapped-output ] arg          Output to unmapped sam file

     Application Specific Options:

-    Please report any issues, request for enhancement, or comments to <https://github.com/s4hts/HTStream/issues>
     </div>

     * *What version of hts_Stats is loaded?*